Cody, Wyoming: Arts and culture

+The Whitney Western Arts Museum, and the Cody Country Art League are local galleries.

+Rendezvous Royale art festival features the Buffalo Bill Art Show and Sale.

+The Concert in the Park series features the Cody Cattle Company.

+The Rocky Mountain Dance Theatre is a local dance company.

 Government

-Cody is governed via a city council and mayor.
+Cody is governed by a city council and a mayor.
 The mayor is elected in a citywide vote.
 The city council consists of six members who are elected from one of three wards.
 Each ward elects two members.